iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.1/report.md

 > Dont like how this App Works in its effectiveness to sense when you have been exposed<br> :date: __2021-01-23 23:45:50__

 > This app no longer works<br> :date: __2021-01-20 03:32:20__

-> App is completely useless .
-I drive through all five boroughs and went through Brooklyn along Williamsburg and saw hundreds of people with no masks on in a certain neighborhood and my phone didn't ring once but it's a covid hot spot.
-Then I went to uptown Washington heights and Dyckman and it didn't ring once either there.<br> :date: __2021-01-18 03:13:51__

-> Useless<br> :date: __2021-01-14 03:22:18__

-> Does not work in conjunction with other covid apps.
-Must shut one off to use the other.
-Have NY and Connecticut.
-They will not work at the same time.
-Stupid!<br> :date: __2021-01-05 18:31:46__

-> This world is becoming more and more like Nazi Germany everyday.
-Hebrews 10:25<br> :date: __2021-01-03 06:49:56__